This is a guest post by Louise Hendon, co-host of The Keto Summit and author of The Essential Keto Cookbook.

 You don’t have to let keto flu get the better of you!

-By taking a few simple steps, you can minimise any discomfort you experience (and avoid being stuck in bed for a week).
+By taking a few simple steps, you can minimize any discomfort you experience (and avoid being stuck in bed for a week).

 The keto diet can be a great tool to boost your wellbeing, so don’t let the idea of keto flu scare you away from trying it.